 Full Disclosure: This post contains affiliate links.
-Some of the titles were sent to me by publishers. all opinions expressed are my own.
+Some of the titles were sent to me by publishers.
+All opinions expressed are my own.

-One of my very favorites is The Water Princess by Susan Verde.
+I loved The Water Princess by Susan Verde.
 My kids were amazed and educated that something we take for granted is scarce to so many.

 Ok, I have lots more I could share.
 But, my peers have lots of ideas too.
 So keep reading below for even more great books to check out.